Vergil194/TestEnnov/README.md

 npm run serve
 ```

 Now, your SwissBiz Insight application should be running.
-Open your browser and go to http://localhost:8080/ to access the application.
+Open your browser and go to the url localhost to access the application.